 Experimental Autoimmune Encephalomyelitis (EAE) Model

 Experimental Autoimmune Encephalomyelitis (EAE) is a relevant preclinical model of multiple sclerosis (MS).
 MS is a central nervous system chronic inflammatory disease which leads to brain inflammation and demyelination.
 MS is considered an autoimmune disorder caused by auto-reactive T cells with symptoms including muscle stiffness and paralysis, visual disturbances and blindness, sensory loss, and ataxia.
 The disease is prone to relapse and remission.
-There are several different animal models of MS. EAE is a widely used model for MS due to similar pathological features of inflammation and demyelination.
+There are several different animal models of MS. The EAE model is widely used because the pathological features of inflammation and demyelination induced in EAE is similar to that observed in MS disease.
 Among factors that influence the disease, the IL-23/IL-17 axis has been implicated in the pathogenesis of EAE and MS1-3.

 Generation of B-hIL17A Mice and its phenotypic analysis